corrux/Backend-Coding-Challenge/README.md

 1. Able to identify matching CAN stream by coding scheme. *2 pts*
 1. Able to suggest a way to narrow down CAN stream to plausible matches. *1 pt*

+## Submitting a solution

+You can fork this repo, but we don't recommend working on your fork directly.
+After all, anyone can see the forks and thus what you're working on.

+You can either work in a private repo (on any hosting service) and invite me when you're ready, or you can submit an archive to me via email (ryan@corrux.io).
+However you do it, you should include clear instructions on how to run it.

+## Thanks

+Thanks and have fun!